tr1ptychs/scrap.nvim/README.md

 {
   'tr1ptychs/scrap.nvim',
   config = function ()
-    -- optional line. override configurations defaults using this. require('scrap').setup({})
+    -- override configurations defaults using this.
+    require('scrap').setup({})

     -- set a keymap as you want.